-Each year, schools in Ontario celebrate International Walk to School Month (IWALK).
-At York Region District School Board, schools celebrate IWALK with special events on IWALK Day (the first Wednesday of October) or anytime throughout the month.
+Each year, schools in Ontario celebrate International Walk to School Month (IWALK) and Winter Walk Day.
+At York Region District School Board, schools celebrate IWALK and Winter Walk Day with special events on IWALK Day (the first Wednesday of October) and Winter Walk Day (the first Wednesday of February) or anytime throughout the months.

 There are many good reasons to walk to school.
 Walking to school: